Magic Man (Jackson Wang album): Composition

 In the making of Magic Man, Wang was inspired, among others, by Inception and by not wanting to give a definite interpretation of art, leaving everyone the opportunity to make their own theories, and by the rawness of Prince, whose red corvette from "Little Red Corvette" appears in the lyrics of "Drive it You Like You Stole it"; the performances are instead inspired by modern art and contemporary dance.

-Magic Man explores three different people in a process of analyzing and accepting his own emotions: the first is identified by the element of fire and the color red, a symbol of temptation and madness; the second is identified by water and the blue color, and represents a world of ice in which you found calm; the third and final person is identified by the color grey, and represents void, solitude and silence.
+Magic Man explores three different people in the process of analyzing and accepting his own emotions: the first is identified by the element of fire and the color red, a symbol of temptation and madness; the second is identified by water and the blue color, and represents a world of ice in which you found calmness; the third and final person is identified by the color grey, and represents void, solitude and silence.
 In an interview with Rolling Stone India, Wang compared the record to the journey that took him from almost going crazy to use that energy to become the ultimate version of himself.

 The first person was presented on March 31, 2022, with the release of "Blow", the opening song of the album.
 The track is reminiscent of 90s rock and balances analog and digital sounds, as well as combining hard percussion sounds and distorted guitar riffs in the chorus, creating a drunken-trance-like atmosphere.
 The sonic intensity is matched with a raspy-almost-gruff vocalization.
 "Blow" speaks of a forbidden love, "fleeting-yet-heated", in which the singer is drawn in by a stranger woman's magnetism, regardless of the danger.
 The music video, directed by Daniel Cloud Campos and released on the same day, has a steampunk vibe, with corsets and puff sleeves, which was compared to Dorian Gray and Bridgerton: Wang and a group of party-goers, passed out on the floor, inhale an unknown smoke-like substance and, when they regain consciousness, start dancing in a state of trance.